 - Act as a feeder into apprenticeships and pre-registration courses or broader employment

 - Find out more about the healthcare working environment be this clinical, support services, administration or corporate

 - Give an insight into the variety of careers in the NHS and to help to inform career choices

-- Spend some time discovering if such a career is right for them
+- Spend time discovering a career in the Healthcare sector is right for them

-All participants placed with NWBH will be briefed and inducted much like our own staff, they will all receive information surrounding patient confidentiality, safeguarding, information governance and personal conduct.
-The will also receive a local induction in their area of placement.
+All participants will be inducted much like our own staff, they will all receive information surrounding patient confidentiality, safeguarding, information governance and personal conduct.
+They will also receive a local induction into their placement area.

 Placement can be anywhere in the trust with any team or department.
 The only restrictions that could be placed upon this are:

 Placement Participants are not to be left alone with service users